 Preparing that detailed list, of course, violates what we have all been told about computer security and identity theft.
 Therefore, careful security of that that document is essential.
 One option is encrypting the document and keeping the passcode

 at a separate location.
-One of the big decisions that will need to be made during the planning process is whether to provide your designated personal representative / successor trustee / agent under power of attorney with copy of the list
+One of the big decisions that will need to be made during the planning process is whether to provide your designated personal representative/successor trustee/agent under power of attorney with copy of the list

 or just its location prior to your incapacity or death.

-If you store your data on the cloud, or use a back-up to the cloud, another preparation step is backing the data up to a local, physical device that your family will find easier to access.
+If you store your data on the cloud, or use a backup to the cloud, another preparation step is backing up the data to a local, physical device that your family will find easier to access.
 Many account providers, like Facebook, make downloading

 (backing up) your data to a local device simple.
 This technique can be especially useful for family photos since the devices can be given directly to the intended beneficiaries, without requiring them to navigate the rules of an online service